JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-share-logic-ui.md

 With Kotlin Multiplatform, you can share not only logic, but keep the code for UI conceptually similar using native UI frameworks.

+## Update UI

-You'll use [Jetpack Compose](https://developer.android.com/jetpack/compose) for the Android part of your application and SwiftUI for the iOS.
+You'll use [Jetpack Compose](https://developer.android.com/jetpack/compose) for the Android part of your application and [SwiftUI](https://developer.apple.com/xcode/swiftui/) for the iOS.
 They're both declarative UI frameworks, and you'll see similarities in the UI implementations.

-// In both cases, you store the data in the `phrases` variable and later iterate over it to produce a list of `Text` items.
+In both cases, you store the data in the `phrases` variable and later iterate over it to produce a list of `Text` items.

-## Update UI

 ### The Android module